datahub-project/datahub/metadata-ingestion-examples/mce-cli/README.md

 ### Producing the Example Events with Docker

-We have some example events in the `example-bootstrap.json` file, which can be invoked via the above example or in a docker environment using `docker/ingestion/ingestion.sh`.
-We also have a developer image (`docker/ingestion/ingestion-dev.sh`) which uses your locally built jar rather than building on the docker image itself, which may be faster if you have already built code locally.
+We have some example events in the `example-bootstrap.json` file, which can be invoked via the above example.